 If you need to install or upgrade Ruby, use a version manager like RVM or rbenv.

-Next, install FFmpeg 6.0 or higher.
-FFmpeg is required for processing video files.
+Next, install FFmpeg, which is essential for processing video files.

 For macOS users: